stetsonharding/ufoSightings/README.md

  ---
  # *Challenges*
  ---
  1. This is the first application I have built that used Firebase's Real Time Database.
 I needed to figure out how to upload the UFO data in my database and get all the data from Firebase as needed.
 The following code snippet is how I fetched all the data needed.
-Note I placed this in the useEffect hook to fetch the data upon rendering.
+Note I placed this in the useEffect hook to fetch the data upon rendering
 ![ds](https://user-images.githubusercontent.com/19699378/210435117-5488a4d0-dac1-4828-b7b7-707bb079a49d.JPG)
 ---
 # Run Project Locally